Lionsberg/lionsberg-wiki/Lionsberg Community Information/Groups/Game Design/Game Proposal from Bill and Jonathan.md

 Whenever demands on administration go up beyond existing ability to deal, new people are found and vetted and paid for.

 ## Solution
-Let's attract huge numbers of wildly diverse people to play a game in which they think about and solve our problems, at reasonable low cost.
+Let's attract huge numbers of widely diverse people to play a game in which they think about and solve our problems, at reasonable low cost.
 A game composed of competing crowd-sourced think tanks and classrooms for skills needed.
+It gives us onboarding, experimentation with processes, data about healthy human activity, learning best practices without erecting all the attendant real world infrastructure and acceptance.

 ## Cost
 Development expenses include engineering and infrastructure, covering a period of time that depends on agreements about design details.
 Ongoing operational expenses are partly covered by voluntary donations from sources who like the idea.